7 Ivy League Summer Programs for High Schoolers | Polygence

 How These Programs Shape Futures

-Pre-college summer programs can become defining moments in students’ academic careers.
-For example, my experiences with summer programs during high school had a strong influence on my trajectory in college and beyond.
+Pre-college summer programs can become defining moments that launch students’ careers towards success in college and beyond.
+For example, my experiences with summer programs during high school had a strong influence on my trajectory both during and after my university studies.
 The two programs I attended (one after my sophomore year and one after my junior year of high school) were my first experiences with undergraduate coursework.
 They helped me identify the subjects I am passionate about and, equally importantly, those that I’m not.
+They also empowered me to grow my professional network and to expand my range of skills way earlier than the majority of my peers.

 Preparing for Your Ivy League Summer with Polygence

+Completing an Ivy League program as a high school student can help you prepare for a rewarding career in college and beyond.
 Whichever program you choose, get the most out of your Ivy League summer program with a Polygence research project!
-If you are a current high school student, Polygence can match you with a one-on-one expert mentor who will guide you through an independent, undergraduate-level project that will prepare you for success during your Ivy League program next summer.
-In addition, many of our mentors (like Tram and Devon) have taught undergraduates at Ivy League universities and can fill you in on what to expect, offer personalized advice, and answer your questions.
+If you are a current high school student, Polygence can match you with a one-on-one expert mentor who will guide you through an independent, undergraduate-level project.
+Completing a rigorous research mentorship program can give you a leg up on your Ivy League program next summer while also equipping you with important skills to become a better innovator, researcher, and communicator in life after school.
+In addition, many of our research program mentors (like Tram and Devon) have taught undergraduates at Ivy League universities and can fill you in on what to expect, offer personalized advice, and answer all of your questions.
+Alternatively, our Pods program offers a range of beginner-friendly courses to introduce students to research methods and foundational knowledge in one of several cutting-edge fields, including biotech and finance.
+Pods are perfect for students looking for an online course that is taught by an expert in the field and that sticks to a condensed time frame.